joao-paulo-santos/Bloqedex/backend/Testing/Tests.md

-# Bloqedx Backend Test Suite
+# Bloqedex Backend Test Suite

 This document provides a comprehensive overview of all tests in the Bloqedex backend, organized by category and layer.
 Every test includes clear objectives and covers specific functionality to ensure system reliability and correctness.